WAD00016121/00016121_WAD/README.md

 You can clone the repository using Github Desktop by getting the URL from the main page of this repository.
 Configure the database.
 If needed, you should run Migrations: dotnet ef database update
 All other parts should work very well!

+Unfortunately, there is no unique patterns used in the project, everything is simple without patterns

 ![alt text](image.png)

 ![alt text](image-1.png)